 - Professional service providers

 In addition, the risk assessment will want to include assessing how well the financial institution collects beneficial ownership information and whether the customer due diligence (CDD) and enhanced due diligence (EDD) processes are sufficient.
 Again, determine if these volumes are increasing or decreasing and what controls are in place.
-These questions will need to be answered to understand the customer or member risk fully.
+These questions must be answered to understand the customer or member risk fully.

 Transactions